jxe/ceml/beginners-guide.md

 So what is really the difference between *await*, *gather*, and *nab*, you may be asking?
 Or perhaps you have already figured it out.

-*Await* defines a kind of trigger&mdash;as soon as the conditions awaited for are met, the script will run.
+*Await* defines a kind of trigger--as soon as the conditions awaited for are met, the script will run.

     await 2-5 level1 players within 50ft
     assign: shout out "woo-hoo!"